variables-ultra/variables_ultra_doc/README_EN_UPDATED.md

 ### Variable Rebinding

 ***Want to switch themes?
-Modes amount limit?
-Use variable sets as your themes to quickly switch different variable sets for layers, making theme switch effortless.***
+Running out of modes?
+Use variable sets as your themes to quickly switch different variable sets for layers, making theme changes effortless.***

 Follow these steps to prepare: